Cattive ragazze: Box office

+Critical

 The film is considered by some to be one of the worst films ever made.
 Paolo Mereghetti in his film encyclopaedia Dizionario dei Film described the film as a "vapid mess that can only serve those incapable of understanding what cinema is", and considered it able to "compete for the title of worst film in cinema history and win!"
 G. Giraud wrote in Il Lavoro, that Cattive ragazze "does not resemble anything in a real movie, or even recall anything previously seen at the cinema, even in its worst".
-Film critic Marco Giusti refers to the film as "one of the pillars of Italian trash cinema".
+Film critic Marco Giusti referred to the film as "one of the pillars of Italian trash cinema".
 Wired Italia placed it on its list of the 10 worst films ever made.
+Renato Venturelli, while reviewing Goodbye Mama, recalled Cattive ragazze as one of the "duds produced by the 'well-connected' elite."

 Meana defended herself from critics, claiming that it was never her intention to create a second Battleship Potemkin.
+Following the letter, Ripa di Meana responded to the criticism by maintaining that "I don't think it was a bad film, and in any case, there are worse ones" and further declared that she would win an Oscar within five years.
 Cattive ragazze was Di Meana's directorial debut, she never directed another film.